Nationality Checking Service

 After the Home Office receives your application, they will contact you and ask you to register your biometric details.
 This applies to all applicants, even if you have already provided biometric information, and must be done in person.
 The Home Office will give you 15 days to do this, and failure to do so could lead to your application being rejected and the fee lost.
 Please bear this in mind if you are planning to travel after applying.

 If, during your appointment, it becomes apparent that your application is incomplete in any way, we will not be able to hold your application while you take steps to correct it.
 If you would like to return to us with the missing documents or information, you will need to book a new appointment and pay a new fee for it.

-These are the fees for the Nationality Checking Service only, which you will need to pay when you book your appointment.
 You will also need to pay a fee to the Home Office which will be sent with your application.
 Details of the Home Office fees can be found on their website.

 |Type of application||Fee (inclusive of VAT) valid to 31 March 2017|

 |Single adult application||£85 Monday to Friday|

 Joint adult application (husband and wife living together)